Cox Media Group’s ‘Active Listening’ Feature Sparks Debate on Digital Privacy and Targeted Advertising

-CMG’s presentation, aimed at potential clients, boasts of a feature called “Active Listening.”
-This technology allegedly allows advertisers to target potential customers based on their spoken words near device microphones.
+CMG’s presentation, aimed at potential clients, described a feature allowing advertisers to target potential customers based on their spoken words near device microphones.
 The company claims to use AI to collect data from over 470 sources, enhancing campaign deployment, targeting, and effectiveness.

-While CMG doesn’t specify the exact sources of this voice data, the implications are alarming.
-The presentation suggests that smart devices are constantly collecting real-time intent data by listening to our conversations, which advertisers can then match with behavioral metrics for targeted marketing.
+While CMG doesn’t specify the exact sources of this voice data, the presentation suggests smart devices are collecting real-time intent data from conversations, which advertisers can then match with behavioral profiles.

 Pricing and Reach